pkuca/docker-sipp/README.md

     -sn uas
 ```

-To run SIPp in detached mode you can start SIPp using the `-d` argument.
+Run SIPp in detached mode using the `-d` argument.

-SIPp stdout is available by running `docker logs`.
+SIPp stdout will be available by running `docker logs`:
 ```
 docker run \
     --name sipp-uas \